nihatctnn/musicStore/README.md

-# A website on which musical instruments are sold.
+# It is a web page where musical instruments are sold.